sidpalas/data-analysis-environment/README.md

  5. On GCP, in a Kubernetes Cluster (with an autoscaling nodepool)

  TODO:
-   b.
-With Helm or Kustomize
+ - With Helm or Kustomize
-   c.
-Using Cloud Deployment Manager
+ - Using Cloud Deployment Manager

 ## The Why